Unique degrees, uniquely relevant

 The MEL and MHLP were first offered in January 2016, and the programs continue to evolve to enhance the student experience.
 Professional development opportunities – such as speaker events and industry networking sessions – are offered throughout the year, enabling students to connect with leaders in their fields.
 A dedicated career coach assists students with personalized career guidance and advising on resume writing, interview skills and more.
 In 2019, MEL and MHLP students created an alumni network to support graduates both personally and professionally throughout their careers.

 Looking to enhance your career opportunities?
-The MEL and MHLP programs may be the right choice with their hybrid combination of business fundamentals and advanced specialization in your technical field.
+The MEL and MHLP programs may be the right choice with their interdisciplinary combination of business fundamentals and advanced specialization in your technical field.
 They offer a unique education – and one that is uniquely relevant for today’s challenges.